mre-code/groovysql/README.md

     dbUser      - the database username
     dbPassword  - the database password
-    dbScheme    - the JDBC scheme (vdb::Denodo, denodo::Denodo snowflake::Snowflake, postgres::Postgres)
+    dbScheme    - the JDBC scheme (vdb::Denodo, denodo::Denodo, snowflake::Snowflake, postgresql::Postgres)
     dbHost      - the TCP network address (hostname:port) dbName      - the database name
     dbClass     - the database driver class name (optional, defaults based on dbScheme) vdb defaults to com.denodo.vdp.jdbc.Driver
                     denodo defaults to com.denodo.vdp.jdbc.Driver
                     snowflake defaults to net.snowflake.client.jdbc.SnowflakeDriver
-                    postgres defaults to org.postgres.Driver
+                    postgresql defaults to org.postgres.Driver

 ### Test Connection Capability

 Additionally, GroovySQL has a connection testing capability.
 With the `--testconnect <arg>` option GroovySQL will open a database connection, submit a simple query, read the results, discard the results, and close the connection a requested number of times, pausing between each connection for a requested interval.
 The `--testconnect` argument is of the form 'N@W' where N represents the number of connection iterations and W represents the wait interval between connections measured in seconds.
 If the interval is not specified it defaults to 1 second.
 This feature is sometimes useful in diagnosing/investigating intermittent database connectivity issues, e.g., `--testconnect 2880@60` would run over a weekend checking once a minute.

 ## Examples